 Pre-booked option for up to 6 guests (4 guest minimum required).
 The overnight sea kayaking adventure with camping is available for those already enrolled in the standard sea kayak program.
 Participation is dependent upon guide approval onboard.

 Pre-booked option for up to 16 guests.
 If you have experience sea kayaking and are interested in doing this activity during the expedition, this option must be booked in advance.
 You cannot book this activity once onboard.
 There is a separate document for sea kayakers for review beforehand.
 Provided equipment includes full Gore-Tex drysuits, kayak-specific PFDs, neoprene booties, a waterproof deck bag, pogies, and many other vital paddling accessories.

 Pre-booked option for up to 12 guests.
-Backcountry ski experience is essential and participation in this option is dependent upon guide approval onboard.
+Backcountry ski experience is essential, you must bring your own ski gear, and participation is dependent upon guide approval onboard.
 Please contact ExpeditionTrips for a required gear list prior to departure.

 No pre-booking required.
 Snowshoes and trekking poles provided.
 Ten pairs of snowshoes will be available.

 All guests will have access to a resident photography guide and access to the multimedia lab for the duration of the voyage.